dokato/dokato.github.io/content/pages/contact.md

 <i class="fas fa-mail-bulk"></i>
 </center>

 The best way to contact me is via **email**.
-My work e-mail address consists of my second name without diacritic sign (so n instead of ń) concatenated with **dk**.
+My work address consists of my initials with the extra "k".
+To this you need to add the outcome of 35-2.

-Sanity check: you should get 12 character login.
+_Sanity check_: you should get 5 characters long login.

-This is followed by **@cardiff.ac.uk** .
+This is followed by **@cam.ac.uk** .

 <center>
 ____